Liu-Zhenya/Liu-Zhenya.github.io/_pages/about.md

 I am currently one Computational and Applied Mathematics student in University of Chicago.
 Before that, I completed my undergraduate study on Math  in University of Wisconsin Madison, 2021.

 I always love learning classical mathematics theories in many fields such as linear algebra, abstract algebra, and combinatorics.
-My current interest and research are deep generative models for image generations, and I am looking forward to designing better models by using Reinforcement Learning.
+My current interest and research are deep generative models for image generations, and I am looking forward to designing better models by applying methods Reinforcement Learning.

 Besides academics, I am a big FOOTBALL fan.
 FC Barcelona is my favorite team.
 I also enjoy fitness, gaming, and piano.